 $800 to $2,500 or more

 Hiring a licensed professional is important here.
 Electrical panel work must meet Florida building codes and pass inspection.
-Proper installation helps protect your home from electrical faults and reduces long-term safety risks.
+Proper installation helps protect your home from electrical faults, electric shocks, and other long-term safety risks.

 Florida Permit and Inspection Fees